Mitral stenosis: Physical examination

 Upon auscultation of an individual with mitral stenosis, the first heart sound is usually loud and may be palpable (tapping apex beat) because of increased force in closing the mitral valve.
 The first heart sound is made by the mitral and tricuspid heart valves closing.
 These are normally synchronous, and the sounds are termed M1 and T1, respectively.
 M1 becomes louder in mitral stenosis.
 It may be the most prominent sign.

 If pulmonary hypertension secondary to mitral stenosis is severe, the P2 (pulmonic) component of the second heart sound (S2) will become loud.

 An opening snap that is a high-pitch additional sound may be heard after the A2 (aortic) component of the second heart sound (S2), which correlates to the forceful opening of the mitral valve.
 The mitral valve opens when the pressure in the left atrium is greater than the pressure in the left ventricle.
 This happens in ventricular diastole (after closure of the aortic valve), when the pressure in the ventricle precipitously drops.
 In individuals with mitral stenosis, the pressure in the left atrium correlates with the severity of the mitral stenosis.
 As the severity of the mitral stenosis increases, the pressure in the left atrium increases, and the mitral valve opens earlier in ventricular diastole.

 A mid-diastolic rumbling murmur with presystolic accentuation will be heard after the opening snap.
 The murmur is best heard at the apical region and is not radiated.
 Since it is a low-pitch sound, it is heard best with the bell of the stethoscope.
 Its duration increases with worsening disease.
-Rolling the patient toward left as well as isometric exercise will accentuate the murmur.
-A thrill might be present when palpating at the apical region of the precordium.

 Advanced disease may present with signs of right-sided heart failure such as parasternal heave, jugular venous distension, hepatomegaly, ascites and/or pulmonary hypertension, the latter often presenting with a loud P2.

 Almost all signs increase with exercise and pregnancy.